Magnetic properties of alternating Hubbard ladders: DMRG results for alternating ladders

 \subsection{3-2 alternating rung geometry}

 According to Ref.~\cite{lieb1989two}, we expect the ground state at half filling to be ferromagnetic, with total spin $S=(N_A - N_B)/2 = L_x / 4$ for any finite value of the on-site interaction $U>0$.
-We have first computed the ground-state energy as a function of the $z$-projection of the total spin $S_z=(N_{\uparrow}-N_{\downarrow})/2$.
-Results are shown in Fig.~\ref{3-2-GS-total-Sz-U8}(a) for $U=8$ and $L_x=128$.
-The ground state is degenerate for all $\vert S_z \vert \leq 32$ and thus ferromagnetic, in agreement with Lieb's prediction.
+We have first computed the eigenstate with the lowest energy as a function of the $z$-projection of the total spin $S_z=(N_{\uparrow}-N_{\downarrow})/2$.
+Results for the corresponding eigenenergies are shown in Fig.~\ref{3-2-GS-total-Sz-U8}(a) for $U=8$ and $L_x=128$.
+The ground state is degenerate for all $\vert S_z \vert \leq S = 32$ and thus ferromagnetic, in agreement with Lieb's prediction.
+For $\vert S_z \vert > 32$ the eigenstates are excited states.
 As $S$ increases proportionally to the ladder length $L_x$, the ground state is macroscopically degenerate in the thermodynamic limit.

-The DMRG method can be used to compute the charge and spin density profiles, defined by where $ \langle \dots \rangle$ denotes the ground-state expectation value for a given number $N_{\sigma}$ of electrons of each spin in the system.
+The DMRG method can be used to compute the charge and spin density profiles, defined by where $ \langle \dots \rangle$ denotes the expectation value in the lowest eigenstate for a given number $N_{\sigma}$ of electrons of each spin in the system.
 Due to the particle-hole symmetry of the Hamiltonian~(\ref{eq:Hfull}), the charge density is distributed homogeneously $N(x,y)=1$ at half-filling, despite the nominal inequivalence of different sites.
 This is even the case for arbitrary, unequal values of the nearest-neighbor hopping terms $t_i$.

 The behavior of the total spin density for each leg